 The notion of a holiday was first introduced in 1980 when Ohio and Michigan opted to not tax the sale of automobiles for a period of time.3 New York experimented with the current concept of sales tax holidays in 1996, but has since abandoned the policy.
 More than twenty states have enacted legislation at some point to provide holidays and proposals to extend the concept to more states and more types of purchases continue to appear each year.
 But not all states are jumping on the popular sales tax holiday band wagon.
-Holidays in Illinois, New York, North Carolina, West Virginia, and Vermont were either short-lived or repealed.
-Lawmakers in Kansas, Maine, Nebraska, Rhode Island, and Wisconsin recently rejected new back to school holidays and North Carolina decided not to reinstate theirs.
-Florida lawmakers reduced the state's back to school holiday this year from 10 to 3 days and limited the tax break to purchases of clothing under \$60 and school supplies under \$15.
-Florida lawmakers also rejected proposals to create new holidays for hunting and fishing gear, items bought from small businesses, and all purchases by veterans.
+Holidays in Georgia, Illinois, New York, North Carolina, West Virginia, and Vermont were either short-lived or repealed.
+Lawmakers in Indiana, Kansas, Maine, Nebraska, Rhode Island, Washington, and Wisconsin recently rejected new back to school holidays.
+And though these holidays have been particularly popular in the South, a counter-trend may be emerging as both Georgia and North Carolina recently decided not to reinstate their back to school holidays and Florida reduced its holiday from 10 to 3 days and limited it to purchases of clothing under \$60 and school supplies under \$15.

 Many states have either repealed or temporarily suspended sales tax holidays when facing significant revenue gaps.
-For example, lawmakers in Florida, Georgia, Maryland, Massachusetts and Washington D.C. all canceled holidays during the height of the recent economic recession (though all but D.C. have reinstituted them in recent years).
+For example, lawmakers in Florida, Georgia, Maryland, Massachusetts and Washington D.C. all canceled holidays during the height of the Great Recession; and although most of these reinstituted them afterward, at the time of writing only Florida's scaled-back holiday and Maryland's holiday are planned for 2017.
 Louisiana has pared back its use of holidays considerably due to recent budget woes, suspending its hurricane preparedness holiday for 2016 and limiting it to a partial exemption in 2017 and 2018, and applying similar limits to its holidays for back to school shopping and hunting season for 2016 and 2017.
-Massachusetts also appears poised to cancel their back to school holiday for 2016 due to a significant revenue gap.
+Massachusetts also appears unlikely to approve their back to school holiday for the second year in a row in 2017 due to a significant revenue gap.

-1 U.S. Census Bureau, U.S. Census Bureau, 2014 Annual Survey of State Government Finances.
+1U.S.
+Census Bureau, U.S. Census Bureau, 2015 Annual Survey of State Government Finances.

-2 Massachusetts lawmakers have to appropriate funding for their sales tax holiday each year, and as of the time of publication, the legislature is still in session and appears unlikely to approve a holiday for 2016.
+2 Massachusetts lawmakers have to appropriate funding for their sales tax holiday each year, and as of the time of publication, the legislature is still in session and appears unlikely to approve a holiday for 2017.